Skip to content

 )

-This code will check, if the Row Id value is Even then set the color to dark grey and if row id value is Odd then set the color to light grey.
+This code will check if the Row ID value is even; if so, it will set the color to dark grey.
+If the Row ID value is odd, it will set the color to light grey

 We have used Mod function to check even and odd value.
 If a number is evenly divisible by 2 with no remainder, then it is Even otherwise it is Odd.

-Now, you can see, it adds alternate background color to rows in gallery.
+Now, you can see that it adds alternating background colors to the rows in the gallery

-The drawback with this approach is that, if Row Id value is deleted or updated in future or sort is removed from Row Id or may be gallery items are sorted by some other fields then it will stop working and produce wrong result.
+The drawback of this approach is that if the Row ID value is deleted or updated in the future, or if sorting is removed from the Row ID or changed to another field, it may stop functioning correctly and yield incorrect results.

-Let’s see what happens, if we change the sorting.
-Sort the gallery items by Category and check if this logic works or not.
+Let’s see what happens when we change the sorting.
+Sort the gallery items by Category and check whether this logic still works.

-There are few consecutive rows get same background color.
-Because, Row Id is not in sequential order as items are sorted by Category.
+Some consecutive rows receive the same background color because the Row ID is not in sequential order; the items are sorted by Category instead.

 Second approach:

-In this approach, we create a sequential numbers for each row for records in gallery using Sequence function instead of using an existing sequential Id field.
+In this approach, we generate sequential numbers for each row in the gallery using the Sequencefunction, rather than relying on an existing sequential ID field.

-Basically, the Sequence function generates a single column table of sequential numbers with number of rows equal to the total number of records in gallery.
+Essentially, the Sequence function creates a single-column table of sequential numbers, with the number of rows matching the total number of records in the gallery.

-After that, we will use Patch function to patch each sequential number generated by sequence function to corresponding row in the gallery.
+After that, we will use the Patch function to apply each sequential number generated by the Sequence function to the corresponding row in the gallery.

-Next, we use this newly created sequence number to check Even and Odd value and based on that set the row color in similar way as we did earlier in TemplateFill property of gallery.
+Next, we will use these newly created sequence numbers to check for even and odd values, and based on that, we will set the row color in a similar way as we did earlier in the TemplateFill property of the gallery.

-Let’s go to an Item property of gallery and write below code.
+Now, let’s go to the Item property of the gallery and enter the following code.

 With(